Escudo de Castilla y León

 Escudo de gules, una faja ajedrezada de azur y plata.

-Coat of arms of the lineage Janovsti of Janovic of Czech.
+Coat of arms of the lineage Janovsti of Janovic of Czechia.
 It is also the coat of arms of the lineage Klenovsky of Klenove of Czech.
 I have emblazoned it with a fess chequy of 3 rows, symmetric and with 9 columns of squares, provided that its height is 1/3 of the width of the coat of arms.

 Lindsay of Scotland, lineage